swiftlang/swift-evolution/visions/webassembly.md

 system, and for a Wasm module it's provided by a runtime that executes it.

-A standardized set of APIs implemented by a Wasm runtime for interaction with the host operating system is called [WebAssembly System Interface](https://wasi.dev).
+A standardized set of APIs implemented by a Wasm runtime for interaction with the host operating system is called [WebAssembly System Interface (WASI)](https://wasi.dev).
 A layer on top of WASI that Swift apps compiled to Wasm can already use thanks to C interop is [WASI libc](https://github.com/WebAssembly/wasi-libc).
 In fact, the current implementation of Swift stdlib and runtime for `wasm32-unknown-wasi` triple is based on this C library.

-At the same time, W3C WebAssembly Working Group was considering multiple proposals for improving the WebAssembly [type system](https://github.com/webassembly/interface-types) and [module linking](https://github.com/webassembly/module-linking).
+At the same time, the W3C WebAssembly Working Group was considering multiple proposals for improving the WebAssembly [type system](https://github.com/webassembly/interface-types) and [module linking](https://github.com/webassembly/module-linking).
 These were later subsumed into a combined [Component Model](https://component-model.bytecodealliance.org) proposal thanks to the ongoing work on